+- 60 credit module typically nine months.

-- -60 credit module typically nine months. - -120 credit module typically 12 months.
+- 90 credit module typically 12 months.

+- 120 credit module typically 12 months.

 The guide below gives you an idea of how long it could take you to gain your qualification.

 Some qualifications follow a different pattern of study.
 See individual descriptions on our website for more information.